andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 <i>... <b>Wait!</b> A background work that needs a combination of <u>opportunistic</u> and <u>guaranteed execution</u>?</i>

+What does this mean?

 <table style="background:#ffffee">
 <tr><td>
 <u>Background Work:</u>
 </td></tr>
 <tr><td>
- By default, all app components of an app run in the same thread called main thread.
-The main thread is also called UI thread because it is the only thread the system allows to update UI components.
  Background work is any app-related work that doesn't get executed on the main thread (aka UI thread).
 Every time-consuming task (network request, expensive processing) needs to get executed in the background because you don't want to block the UI thread.
 </td></tr>
 <tr><td>
 <u>Opportunistic execution:</u>